accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/5.7/annexe.md

 #### Special cases

-In the case of data tables with headers on a single row or column, the headers can be structured using the `<th>` tag without the `scope` attribute.
+In the case of data tables with headers on a single row or column, the headers can be implemented using the `<th>` tag without the `scope` attribute.

 #### Technical notes